Girls’ Rehabilitation Facility Sexual Abuse Lawsuits

 Speak With a Sexual Abuse Lawyer Today

-Sexual assault in San Diego youth detention centers is a widespread issue, and the probation department should be held accountable for their failure to intervene.
-The Injury Lawyer Team fights hard for survivors, ensuring they receive the funds they need to heal.We work on a contingency fee basis, meaning you owe us nothing unless we win your case.
-Everything you discuss with your attorney is private under attorney-client privilege.
+Our law firm works on a contingency fee basis, meaning you owe us nothing unless we win your sexual abuse lawsuit.
+Everything you discuss with your attorney is private under the attorney-client privilege.
 To schedule a free consultation about your legal rights, call us at 866-757-6452 or use our online form.